awsr/PS-StreamXRef/docs/Export-XRefLookupData.md

 ## PARAMETERS

 ### -Compress
 Removes unnecessary whitespace from the JSON string output.
+This results in smaller files at the expense of readability.

 ```yaml
 Type: SwitchParameter